 Expectations To Be Somebody Goes Way Up If You Go To Private School

-For folks considering blitzing their parent’s retirement savings or going into major debt by going to a private university, know that you might feel like a total failure if you graduate with a job that doesn’t match the cost and reputation of your university.
-You might even join protestors who rail against the government and your private university for not doing enough even though you consciously decided to attend!
+For folks considering blitzing their parent's retirement savings or going into major debt by going to a private university, know that you might feel like a total failure if you graduate with a job that doesn't match the cost and reputation of your university.
+You could end up doing what all your non-private school graduates are doing for work!

 Education is becoming commoditized with free online courses from MIT and other leading universities for example.
 You can even read blogs like this one to learn about personal finance for free and still throw peanuts at me in the comments section.